Go to the home page

 Gueuze

 This is a blend of several Lambics (often of different ages) to create a beer full of complexity and balance.
-The taste markers of spontaneous fermentation are very present: dry, light, woody and farmhouse notes.
+The flavour characteristics of spontaneous fermentation are very pronounced: dry, light, woody and with farmyard notes.

 Stout

-Beer brewed with roasted malts, which give it its black colour.
-On the palate, you can taste the roasted malts, with notes of coffee, candied fruit and even liquorice.
+A beer brewed with roasted malts, which give it its black colour.
+On the palate, the roasted malts come through, with notes of coffee, candied fruit or even liquorice.

-Quite powerful, generally between 6% and 12% ABV, it usually has a dry and slightly bitter finish.
+Quite strong, generally between 6% and 12%, its finish is usually dry and slightly bitter.

-There are many variations of stouts: coffee stout (brewed with coffee beans), breakfast stout (with lactose, coffee and oats), imperial stout (around 10-16%, often very thick and creamy).
+There are many variations of Stouts: coffee stout (brewed with coffee beans), breakfast stout (with lactose, coffee, oats), imperial stout (around 10–16%, often very thick and creamy).

 Porter

-Porter, similar to stout, is generally lighter due to the significant addition of cereals during brewing.
-It usually has chocolate and coffee flavours, and is often less bitter than stout.
+Porter, similar to Stout, is generally lighter, due to the significant addition of grains during brewing.
+It usually features aromas of chocolate and coffee, and the bitterness is often less pronounced than in a Stout.

 Brown Ale

-With more emphasis on malt (roasted) than hops, Brown Ale often develops caramel flavours, while retaining the subtle bitterness characteristic of hoppy beers.
-Sweet and indulgent, but often with a dry finish to balance the whole.
+With a greater emphasis on (roasted) malt than hops, Brown Ale often develops caramel flavours, whilst retaining a subtle bitterness characteristic of hoppy beers.
+Sweet and rich, but often with a dry finish to balance the whole.

 Hefeweizen

-A style of wheat beer from southern Germany (weissbier), often brewed with more wheat than barley, and a yeast that produces unique aromas of banana and cloves.
-Often floral and tart, with little bitterness or hops, and a moderate alcohol content.
+A style of wheat beer from southern Germany (Weissbier), often brewed with more wheat than barley, and a yeast that produces unique aromas of banana and cloves.
+Often floral and tangy, with little bitterness or hops, and a moderate alcohol content.

 Wheat

-These are wheat beers, meaning they are made with 50% wheat, which is more than other beers.
+These are wheat beers, meaning they are made with 50% wheat, which is a higher proportion than in other beers.
 They are generally light, summery and refreshing.

 Märzen

-A German seasonal beer with low fermentation and a hoppy taste.
-Sweet and malty attack with a moderately dry finish.
-Moderate bitterness.
+A German seasonal bottom-fermented beer with a hoppy flavour.
+Sweet and malty on the palate with a moderately dry finish.
+The bitterness is moderate.
 Aged for six months in barrels before being served.

 Trappist

-Beer brewed under the supervision of Trappist monks in an abbey.
+Beer brewed under the supervision of Trappist monks within an abbey.

-Often top-fermented, Trappist beers are similar to Belgian Tripel beers, with a powerful aroma and high alcohol content.
+Often top-fermented, Trappist beers are similar to Belgian Triples, with a powerful aroma and a high alcohol content.

 Barrel Aged

 As the name suggests, this is a beer aged in barrels.
-It can be of any style (stout, IPA, Belgian triple, etc.).
-It develops woody notes from the type of barrel in which it is aged (bourbon, wine, cognac, etc.).
+It can be of any style (Stout, IPA, Belgian Triple, etc.).
+It develops woody notes derived from the type of barrel in which it is aged (Bourbon, wine or Cognac barrels, etc.).

 Barley Wine

-Often confused with Barrel Aged, Barley Wine defines a very powerful (often over 10% ABV) and syrupy style of beer.
-Similar to English barley wine, it is a sweet, liqueur-like beer with caramel aromas that come from a very long boil during mashing.
+Often confused with Barrel Aged, Barley Wine refers to a very strong (often over 10% ABV) and syrupy style of beer.
+Similar to English barley wine, it is a sweet, syrupy beer with caramel aromas resulting from a very long boil during mashing.

 Sources: Quaff